moos3/Billing-Functions/README.md

 2. Enable Deployment manager API on your project

-3. Create a slack app and enable incoming webhook on it (https://api.slack.com/incoming-webhooks).
+3. Create a slack app

 4. Install ytt library (https://k14s.io/).
 This is a templating library that will inject your values into the different configuration files.